StanAngeloff/blog.angeloff.name/_posts/2012-02-06-failed-globalmenu-gtk.md

 ---
 title:  Failed to load module "globalmenu-gtk" after uninstalling gnome-shell
 date:   2012-02-06 17:53:00
 layout: default
-permalink: /post/17155714352/failed-globalmenu-gtk/index.html
 ---

 If you get: